SERIOUS HISTORY

 Geoff Stack trekked though the far east in search of the perfect female form & has now returned to the States where he studied & now practices the art of dirt---Mother Earth in her many forms.

-Jen left us.
+Jennifer Evans left us.
 She met a guy and her tastes changed.
 She grew tired of eight and a half minute old sunlight and the artificial stuff and grew fonder of billion year old starlight.
 We appreciate her point of view, but had a hard time convincing our clients that they should film by starlight with satin filters.

 George Citroni has taken a trophy wife and is climbing the ladder in corporate America